PrimaveraDeveloper/lithium/howto/howto-use-taskbox.md

 Notice the following:

-- `SetEndpoint()` is where the HTTP request endpoint is defined (since that endpoint is specified in the handler configuration, it is available from the `Configuration` property).
+- `SetRequestEndpoint()` is where the HTTP request endpoint is defined (since that endpoint is specified in the handler configuration, it is available from the `Configuration` property).
-- `SetPostObject()` is where the object that should be posted is created.
+- `PrepareRequestAsync()` is where it's prepared the request data.
-- `SaveResponse()` is where the response received can be processed.
+- `HandleResponseAsync()` is where the response received can be processed.

 You will need to add this new handler to the service collection.